GDamay/dynamic-tree/README.md

 cmake --build Build
 ```

 An executable will be created.
-On Windows using Visual Studio, it will be *Build/Debug/dynamic_tree.exe* .
+On Linux, it will be *Build/dynamic_tree*, on Windows using Visual Studio, it will be *Build/Debug/dynamic_tree.exe* .
 Run `[path_to_executable] --help` to get further instructions.